Natural additives for efficient pig breeding

 Price of feed

 Recently, we have seen that the volatility of raw material prices can have a considerable impact on pork production.
 As 60-70% of the costs in pig farming depend on the cost of feed, the slightest variation can tip the balance in one direction or the other.
-While low-cost feed is rarely recommended, it is important to find ways to minimize feed-related expenses.
+While the cheapest feed rarely leads to the best feed cost per kg of pork produced, it is important to find ways to reduce feed costs as much as possible.
 Gut health as well as improving feed efficiency are key points to master.
 This can be achieved by providing good quality feed and water, supporting intestinal development during the growth phase or using solutions to stimulate the development of a healthy microbiota.

 Sow and piglets

 Both the reproductive performance of the sows and the growth performance of the pigs have improved significantly.
 Recent genetic lines are hyperprolific and fast growing.
 Breeding management and nutrition must now allow them to express this potential.
 On the other hand, the intense metabolic activity of such animals raises the oxidative stress to a penalizing level.
 Nutritional solutions such as antioxidants can compensate it and allow the full expression of the potential of these animals.

 A safe environment for a

 Finally, the environment has also been a path to progress for pork production for several decades now.
 Air and soil pollution linked to various discharges, especially nitrogenous, is often pointed out.
 Numerous solutions now exist to reduce these emissions as much as possible through state-of-the-art equipment in buildings or through input management, especially feed.
 The interest is twofold, on the one hand, the reduction of the environmental footprint of livestock and on the other hand, the improvement of conditions within the livestocks themselves, in particular through the reduction of harmful gas emissions (e.g. ammonia).

 Nutrition to face the